rixed/junkie/README.md

 A particularity of bro rules is that one can combine several rules but this is seldom used.

+For these filters, one would want to have in `tcp_info` the relavetive sequence number.

 Netmatch language
 -----------------